Inspired

 People of Asian heritage — initially from the Philippines — arrived in California as early as 1587.
 Since that time, immigrants from other Asian and Pacific Island nations have settled in this part of the world.
 With each group bringing its own cultural practices, diverse people have immigrated for a variety of reasons.
 Some have financial means, while others do not; some immigrate for education or business; some are escaping from a hostile situation.
 There are many other scenarios to account for, and these have varied over the years, too.

-So what do we mean when we refer to Asian Americans and Pacific Islanders?
+So, what do we mean when we refer to Asian Americans and Pacific Islanders?
 According to the U.S. Census Bureau, an Asian is “a person having origins in the Far East, Southeast Asia, or the Indian subcontinent including Indonesia, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand, and Vietnam.”
 The Bureau then defines Native Hawaiian or other Pacific Islander as “a person having origins in any of the original people of Hawaii, Guam, Samoa, or other Pacific Islands.”

-Jaellayna, originally from the U.S. and now living in Canada, has traveled in almost 50 countries, including many in Asia and the Pacific Islands.
+Jaellayna, originally from the U.S. and now living in Canada, has traveled to almost 50 countries, including many in Asia and the Pacific Islands.
 I’ve lived in various US communities, large and small.
 As we chatted via email about my article, we reflected on how focusing on specific populations sometimes initiates new awareness and connections.

 What about you?
 Perhaps your own heritage is Asian American or Pacific Islander, or maybe you have a diverse group of friends and acquaintances with those roots.
-If you live in an area where most people have a background similar to your own, you might be curious to learn about the many peoples making up these broadly defined groups.
+If you live in an area where most people have a background similar to your own, you might be curious to learn about the many people making up these broadly defined groups.

-We both believe that being acquainted with cultural practices is a good start, but that it cannot do enough by itself to change the world.
+We both believe that being acquainted with cultural practices is a good start but that it cannot do enough by itself to change the world.
 Even while acknowledging this, we agree that the joy we feel from doing so creates a step toward increasing understanding and improving relationships.
 With that as a goal, we discussed some ways to better know these fascinating, rich cultures.

 Yet another option: learning about history and cultures from books and films.
 Although a complete list of books and films would be long, with each having a slightly different angle in the storyline, you can readily find one or more to suit your own taste and curiosity.
 We will mention a few here.
 You might be interested in film classics such as “South Pacific” and “Sayonara,” both based on novels by James Michener as they explore prejudices against Pacific Island and Japanese people.
 Another older book adapted for film is Pearl S. Buck’s “The Good Earth,” which depicts life in a Chinese village.
 Two of my favorite Asian authors are Amy Tan and Jhumpa Lahiri, whose books have given me fresh insights about their cultures.

-When international travel resumes, you might want to travel to Asian or Pacific Island nations, whether as a tourist or a volunteer.
+You might want to travel to Asian or Pacific Island nations, whether as a tourist or a volunteer.
 If travel does not interest you or is impractical, through the internet you might engage in armchair travel.
 Jaellayna told me about one of her friends who uses Google Earth to zoom into a part of the world he knows very little about, and then searches for websites with photographs, online museums, and virtual tours.

 How might we go deeper than simply absorbing and appreciating cultural awareness?
 Certainly, we can be kind and friendly towards all people wherever we encounter them – and we can make more attempts to have those encounters.
 These words from Abdu’l-Baha, son of Baha’u’llah, the founder of the Baha’i Faith, addressed this theme: